 Annual Tax Day and Other Key Dates

 Tax day falls on July 15, 2020.
 Congress extended it to give taxpayers more time in response to the COVID-10 coronavirus pandemic.
 Otherwise, it would have fallen on April 15, 2020.
-That was the deadline for filing taxes on income earned in 2018.
+That was the deadline for filing taxes on income earned in 2019.
 For those who wish to file an extension, the deadline was April 15 and tax day is Tuesday, October 15, 2019.
-The Internal Revenue Service (IRS) expects to receive more than 14 million extension requests from taxpayers in 2019.

 Tax day is also the deadline for 2019 contributions to an individual retirement account.
 For those who live outside the United States, tax day is June 15, 2020, as the IRS grants them an automatic extension.